Binghamton University: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-SUNY at Binghamton’s average SAT score is 1315.
-To be a competitive applicant for SUNY at Binghamton your SAT score should come close to the average.
+Binghamton University’s average SAT score is 1315.
+To be a competitive applicant for Binghamton University your SAT score should come close to the average.
 If you’re closer to the 1230, you’re likely going to have a tougher time getting accepted.
-To consider SUNY at Binghamton a “target” school (one that you are likely to get into) you should aim for a score of 1400.
+To consider Binghamton University a “target” school (one that you are likely to get into) you should aim for a score of 1400.

-SUNY at Binghamton’s average ACT score is 29.
-To be a competitive applicant for SUNY at Binghamton your ACT score should come close to the average.
+Binghamton University’s average ACT score is 29.
+To be a competitive applicant for Binghamton University your ACT score should come close to the average.
 If you’re closer to the 28, you’re likely going to have a tougher time getting accepted.
-To consider SUNY at Binghamton a “target” school (one that you have a good chance of getting into) you should aim for a score of 31.
+To consider Binghamton University a “target” school (one that you have a good chance of getting into) you should aim for a score of 31.

 |25th Percentile